How does CIS differ from Computer Science (CS) and Computer Engineering (CE)?

 How long will CIS jobs be around?

-According to employment projections from the U.S. Bureau of Labor Statistics 2012-2013 Occupational Outlook Handbook (OOH), employment of computer and information occupations are projected to grow by 18 percent, adding 651,300 new jobs (to the already existing 3.68 million computing jobs) from 2012 to 2022.
+According to the U.S. Bureau of Labor Statistics 2012-2013 Occupational Outlook Handbook (OOH), employment of computer and information occupations are projected to grow by 18 percent, adding 651,300 new jobs (to the already existing 3.68 million computing jobs) from 2012 to 2022.
 Over this same period there will be more than 1.24 million job openings in computing occupations due to growth and replacements.

 Demand for workers in these occupations will be driven by the continuing need for